abulka/lcodemaps/README.md

 Notice the box "H" which represents a HTML file, let's talk about this more now.

+## Cross References

+Use of cross reference numbers in the diagram handle the multi-dimensional relationships involved in thinking about and explaining software, and its cross cutting concerns.

+Cross references are red numbers e.g. `22` or `23` with destinations as e.g. `#22`.

+Lines between boxes are reserved for function calls.

 # Boxes represent any namespace

 In Literate Code Maps diagrams, boxes represent any Namespace - not just Classes.